 Portobello Road Market has been operating in London since the 1800s but its popularity in the modern era can be traced back to the 1950s.
 The area developed an excellent reputation for selling antiques but nowadays, the Saturday market offers an extensive selection of products alongside antiques.
 You will find that there are plenty of great clothes, bric-a-brac, music and bread to enjoy, making this another must see destination when you are in London.

-A busy Greenwich Market in the run up to Christmas.
-Photo: ©Stephen McLaren via London on View.
+A busy Greenwich Market in the run-up to Christmas.
+Photo: ©Stephen McLaren via London & Partners.

 For all things vintage, check out Alfies Antique Market which is a bustling and lively centre for decorative and unusual antiques.
 Boasting some 75 specialist dealers spread over five floors, it’s a bit more chic and cheerful than most antique markets.
 A bonus is the top floor where you’ll find the Roof Top Kitchen where you can enjoy panoramic views over London’s rooftops.

-A shopper with a bike looking at handbags in Spitalfields Market.
-Photo: © Pawel Libera via London on View.
+A shopper with a bike looking at handbags in Spitalfields Market in London.
+Photo: © Pawel Libera via London & Partners.